VVUQ · Module 10 of 10

 +7 daysCombine verification, validation, and UQ into one credibility case.

-+30 daysCarry VVUQ into AI-Enabled Digital Engineering, the recommended next course, and revisit the course through the VVUQ hub.
++30 daysCarry VVUQ into Digital Engineering Foundations, the recommended next course, and revisit the course through the VVUQ hub.